christiansassi/blockchain-project/README.md

    - **Chain ID**: `31337`
    - **Currency Symbol**: `ETH`

+> [!TIP]
+> If you left the Hardhat network selected in MetaMask, remember that if the node is not running and you reopen the wallet, it might take some time to load.
+> This happens because MetaMask attempts to sync with the node, which fails since the node is offline.
+> A simple workaround to avoid waiting for the synchronization timeout is to close MetaMask and reopen it.
+> This will take you directly to the wallet's main window.

 To import an account into MetaMask, you need to run a local Hardhat node.
 You can do this by running `npx hardhat node` in the root directory either now or later when using the demo.
 In either case, you will see a terminal window like the one below:

 <div align="center">